scalar/scalar/packages/api-reference/README.md

       // The OpenAPI file has keys for all security schemes
       // Which one should be used by default?
       preferredSecurityScheme: 'petstore_auth',
-      // Okay, the `api_key` security scheme is of type `oAuth2`, so prefill the client id and the scopes:
+      // The `petstore_auth` security scheme is of type `oAuth2`, so prefill the client id and the scopes:
       oAuth2: {
         clientId: 'foobar123',
         // optional: